paperclip-ui/legacy-paperclip/packages/paperclip-compiler-react/README.md

 Installation: `npm install paperclip-compiler-react --save-dev`

-This is a compiler that translates paperclip into React code.
+This is a compiler that translates paperclip templates into React code.
 Here's an example template:

 ```html
 <div export component as="Counter">